 Prepare well in advance.
 Soil should be fertile, rich in organic matter, well-drained and not compacted. pH should be approximately 6.5.
-Incorporate 200g Dolomite and 150g fertilizer (Nitrophoska or Rustica) thoroughly into the soil.
+Incorporate 200g Dolomite and 150g fertilizer (Nitrophoska or Rustica or Tropic) thoroughly into the soil.
 Organic matter is great, to increase the level of beneficial micro-organisms in the soil.
 Irrigate thoroughly for a few days prior to planting.
 Banana plants love water but they hate wet feet.
 Mound the soil up and then dig a hole so the plant will be higher than the surrounding ground, to minimize water pooling around the base and drowning the roots.

 If you are planting several, space them about 3m apart.
 This allows for plenty of sunshine, whilst still enabling you to tie them together for support if required.
 If you have a large bunch hanging off the plant, they tend to lean over, and may actually fall over, so you may have to tie the tree to a fence or other sturdy structure, or prop the tree and the bunch with a sturdy piece of timber.

 Commercial growers use Nitrophoska or Rustica, or a Nitrogen(N), Phosphorus(P) and Potassium(K) blend as close a possible to 10N:3P:6K.
 During warmer growing months apply every 4 to 6 weeks.
 Reduce during cold months.
 Take care not to allow any to come into contact with the plant stem.
 Water in well.
-Within two months of planting, roots can extend more than a metre away from the stem, so apply the fertilizer thinly over the whole area, NOT in a concentrated dollop around the stem.
+Within two months of planting, roots can extend up to a metre away from the stem, so apply the fertilizer thinly over the whole area, NOT just in a concentrated dollop around the stem.

 Maintain soil in a moist but not sodden condition.